ferrumfix/ferrumfix/README.md

 [![Open issues](https://img.shields.io/github/issues-raw/neysofu/fasters)](https://img.shields.io/github/issues-raw/neysofu/fasters)
 [![matrix.org](https://img.shields.io/badge/matrix.org-%23fasters-blue)](https://matrix.to/#/#fasters:matrix.org)

-Free and open source FIX protocol implementation in Rust.
- Please note that any release prior to `1.0.0` is potentially unstable and not suited for production.
-Fasters is a suite of tools to work with FIX standards.
-It is **not**, at the time of writing, production ready.
-I currently can't afford to put in the hours and make it robust and fully standard-compliant.
-Rigor is nevertheless a core goal of the project and it might serve as a useful foundation for others' work.
+Fasters is free and open source FIX engine implementation in Rust.
+Please note that it's currently under heavy development and wildly unstable, so all interested parties should refrain from using it in production prior to `1.0.0` release.
+Performance and full adherence to the FIX protocol are core goals of the project which, if anything, might serve as a useful foundation for others' work.

 - [About](#about)
 - [Sponsors](#sponsors)